When is Game of Thrones season seven released on TV?

 Game Of Thrones season seven is released in 2017 – although, frustratingly, fans will have to wait a little longer than usual for new Game of Thrones episodes.

-The HBO series, which airs on Sky Atlantic in the UK, is rumoured for a
+The HBO series, which airs on Sky Atlantic in the UK, is set for a

 summer 2017 release rather than the drama's usual April slot.